-- Inlet protection devices and barriers shall be repaired or replaced if they show signs of undermining or deterioration. - All seeded areas shall be checked regularly to see that a good stand is maintained.
-Areas should be fertilized, watered, and reseeded as necessary. - Silt fences shall be repaired to their original conditions if damaged.
-Sediment shall be removed from the silt fences when it reaches one-half the height of the silt fence. • The construction entrance shall be maintained in a condition which will prevent tracking or flow - Sediment from the infiltration, detention, and retention areas shall be removed as necessary to maintain proper functionality.
+- Inlet protection devices and barriers shall be repaired or replaced if they show signs of undermining or deterioration. • All seeded areas shall be checked regularly to see that a good stand is maintained.
+Areas - should be fertilized, watered, and reseeded as necessary. • Silt fences shall be repaired to their original conditions if damaged.
+Sediment shall be removed - from the silt fences when it reaches one-half the height of the silt fence. • The construction entrance shall be maintained in a condition which will prevent tracking or flow of mud onto public rights-of-way. - Sediment from the infiltration, detention, and retention areas shall be removed as necessary to maintain proper functionality.